OmicEra/OmicLearn/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. You need to open a issue on Github issues page for discussing your changes.
-2. If the pull request adds functionality, the Wiki page should be updated.
+2. If the pull request adds functionality, the Docs should be updated.
 3. The pull request should work for Python 3.8.
 4. The functionality of project should be tested from the browser.